MichaelGrafnetter/MichaelGrafnetter.github.io/en/projects.md

 ![Auditing Shadow Credentials using DSInternals](/assets/images/ngc_audit.png)

-If an&nbsp;attacker can modify this&nbsp;attribute of&nbsp;an&nbsp;account, they can&nbsp;impersonate it&nbsp;through Kerberos PKINIT.
-This&nbsp;can lead to&nbsp;either privilege escalation or&nbsp;persistence.
-As&nbsp;a&nbsp;side-effect, UnPAC-the-Hash attack can also be&nbsp;performed against the&nbsp;target account, leading to&nbsp;the&nbsp;exposure of&nbsp;its NT hash.
+If an&nbsp;attacker can&nbsp;modify this&nbsp;attribute of&nbsp;an&nbsp;account, they can&nbsp;impersonate it&nbsp;through Kerberos PKINIT.
+This&nbsp;can&nbsp;lead to&nbsp;either privilege escalation or&nbsp;persistence.
+As&nbsp;a&nbsp;side-effect, UnPAC-the-Hash attack can&nbsp;also be&nbsp;performed against the&nbsp;target account, leading to&nbsp;the&nbsp;exposure of&nbsp;its NT hash.
 Some&nbsp;thus call it&nbsp;a&nbsp;targeted DCSync attack.

 My original code is&nbsp;currently part of&nbsp;these hacktools:
 - [KrbRelayUp](https://github.com/Dec0ne/KrbRelayUp)